Mission & History

 The Iowa Arboretum will develop, maintain and grow the premier Iowa collection of trees, landscape plants, and native ecosystems.

 Core Organizational Values

-We cultivate an environment that inspires learning about plants and nature.
+We cultivate an environment that inspires learning about plants and nature in Iowa.

 We encourage environmental stewardship and leadership.

 We are passionate about creating positive experiences and an environment that is fun, new, and fresh for visitors of all ages.